 - engage alumni working in and committed to public service; and

 - assist public interest organizations in finding qualified staff.

 Please note that we do require a letter of recommendation for this fellowship, the letter should be from someone that is able to attest to your fitness for a professional work environment, your ability to think creatively and your capacity for leadership.

 To be eligible for a Community Impact fellowship, you must be a current graduating senior or co-term at Stanford.
 Applicants are encouraged from any major field of study and from a wide variety of service pathways.

 Community Impact fellows commit to the following program requirements:

-- Attend the pre-fellowship orientation session on May 29
+- Attend pre-fellowship orientation in Spring Quarter

 - Complete a workshop on the Principles of Ethical and Effective Public Service